 The use of a large volume of sand as a proppant—to “prop open” the fractured rock that allows oil and gas to flow more freely has gone from a few such locations to hundreds, if not thousands of well sites.
 (In 2012, there were 22,326 hydraulic fracking wells drilled or permitted).

-Many oil and gas wells are located in the Marcellus Shale Formation in the Eastern Midwest (Pennsylvania, New York, Ohio, West Virginia, and Maryland) and in Texas, Oklahoma, and North Dakota, but records indicate that hydraulic fracking wells are present in at least 17 states.
+Many oil and gas wells are located in the Marcellus Shale Foundation in the Eastern Midwest (Pennsylvania, New York, Ohio, West Virginia and Maryland) and in Texas, Oklahoma, and North Dakota, but records indicate that hydraulic fracking wells are present in at least 17 states.

 The health hazards of the crystalline forms of silica—if inhaled—is mostly due to the damage to lung tissue.
 The rigid sharp crystals cause lung damage, scarring, inflammation, and autoimmune disease.
 The resultant silicosis can cause irreparable damage resulting in COPD, lung cancer, and potentially death.